ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 * Custom Log out link that does not redirect to admin backend
 * Ability to hide features (e.g. search form) from anonymous user
 * Full compatibility with module UserNames to allow the use of username identifiers on your sites: https://github.com/ManOnDaMoon/omeka-s-module-UserNames
+* Compatibility with module RoleBasedNavigation to allow custom display rules for the log out link in a site navigation menu: https://github.com/ManOnDaMoon/omeka-s-module-RoleBasedNavigation
 * Built-in EN and FR localization

 ### Restrict access of public sites